 Italki is a platform that lets you take online classes with a native Polish tutor.
 Currently, there are about 100 tutors available for classes.
 You can search their profiles to see their bio, price, and availability.
 Since teachers set their own price, there’s a wide range and you’re sure to find one that fits your budget.
 Most teachers on italki offer a discounted trial class so you can see if they’re a good fit for you.
 You can also read more about the platform in this italki review.

 Preply is similar to italki.
 You can browse teacher profiles to find a good fit and then take online classes with them.
 Teachers prepare their own lessons so you have the flexibility to focus on what you want to learn.
 In their profiles, you can search their specialties, price, and past student reviews.
-Preply offers a Happiness Guarantee, so if you aren’t satisfied with your first free trial class, you can take class with another teacher until you find one that’s right for you.
+Preply offers a satisfaction guarantee, so if you aren’t happy with your first trial class, you can take class with another teacher until you find one that’s right for you.
 To learn more about the platform, you can read this Preply review.

 E-polish is specifically for Polish language learners and teachers.
 It’s a language school located in Krakow, Poland, but they offer the option to take online courses or 1-on-1 lessons with a qualified teacher.
 You have the ability to choose who to take class with and the teacher creates a curriculum based on what you want to learn.
 Some teachers offer a free class to see if they’re a good fit, or you can learn more about the school on the E-polish website.